adamdyderski/Bomberman/README.md

 ### Run

-Go to the catalog with files
+Go to the catalog with files.
+For example

 ```
 cd 'D:\Bomberman-master\'